Samuel Jackson Shreds Trump’s ‘Arm The Teachers Plan’ With Gunfight Shout-Out: Twitter Slams Back

 Trump’s idea to arm teachers has taken on a life of its own with pictures painted across the media that aren’t very pretty.
-Samuel Jackson of Kill Bill and Star Wars fame joined in on this Trump slamming and without mentioning any names he seemed to refer to the President as a “muthafu–ka” while doing so.
+Samuel Jackson of Kill Bill and Star Wars fame joined in on this Trump slamming, and without mentioning any names, he seemed to refer to the President as a “muthafu–ka” while doing so.

 Jackson also suggested that Trump has no idea what it is like to be in a gunfight.
 The actor called upon people who have been in a gunfight to explain what this is like to Trump so he can see the flaws in his “arm the teachers plan.”
 He got his wish with one tweet, but it was probably not what he wanted to hear.
-One of the tweets, which is seen below in the article said, “I’ve been in many gunfights.
+One of the tweets, which can be seen below, said, “I’ve been in many gunfights.
 If there was a gunman at my kids’ school I would pray that someone like me was standing between that gunman and my kids.”

 Jackson, who is an extremely popular actor, didn’t get a great deal of support for his tweet.
 Trump’s idea to arm the teachers is not to arm every teacher in every school across the USA, which is what some pointed out on Twitter.
-Trump made it very clear in the numerous speeches and interviews he’s embarked on recently that this group of armed teachers, would be very carefully chosen and an elaborately vetted group.
+Trump made it very clear in the numerous speeches and interviews he’s embarked on recently, that this group of armed teachers would be very carefully chosen and an elaborately vetted group.

-According to the Huffington Post, “Trump first touted the idea of arming 20 percent of teaching staff at schools during a “listening session” with students and parents who have been personally affected by mass shootings.”
+According to the Huffington Post, “Trump first touted the idea of arming 20 percent of teaching staff at schools during a ‘listening session’ with students and parents who have been personally affected by mass shootings.”

 Samuel Jackson Does Not "Mince" Words.
 Listen!#DonaldTrump will Get the Teachers Killed.